 When you create a new profile, you are creating a new RSpec, and, usually, creating one or more disk images that are referenced by that RSpec.
 When someone uses your profile, they will get their own experiment that boots up the resources (virtual or physical) described by the RSpec.
-It is common to create the resource specifification for profiles using a GUI or by writing a python script rather than dealing with RSpecs directly.
+It is common to create the resource specifification for profiles by writing a python script rather than dealing with RSpecs directly.

 The easiest way to create a new profile is by cloning or copying an existing one and customizing it to your needs.
 The basic steps are: